-I’m going to take a guess that you are probably super busy a lot of the time and your to-do list is often a mile long, and you just wish you could get more done.
-I often feel the same way, and that is why productivity and time management is so important to me.
+I'm going to guess that you are probably super busy most of the time, your to-do list is often a mile long, and you just wish you could get more done.
+I often feel the same way, which is why productivity and time management are so important to me.

 Too often we are not as productive as we want to be and don’t know why.
 Not caring for our health is a big factor in not being able to get a lot done.
 So if we improve our health and take better care of ourselves we can get more done.

-My name is Karissa, and I run a blog called a Fresh Start on a Budget.
-I’m so excited to be over here to share with you some of the ways your health plays a role in your productivity.
-Health and productivity go together and often people don’t realize that there is a big connection between the two.
+I'm happy to share with you some of the ways your health plays a role in your productivity.
+Health and productivity go together and often people don't realize that there is a big connection between the two.

 Get Enough Sleep